licensezero/guide.licensezero.com/index.md

 <h3 id="cryptography">Cryptography</h3>

-License Zero signs important records like licenses and waivers with a [NaCl](https://nacl.cr.yp.to/)-style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.
+License Zero signs important records like private licenses with a [NaCl](https://nacl.cr.yp.to/)-style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.
 Customers can check these signatures against licensezero.com's public key. licensezero.com also records the date and cryptographic hash of every record that it signs, along with the signature.

 <h3 id="offer-pages">Offer Pages</h3>